Work from home - pro, cons, and solutions on how to better communicate

 In the top options, our team chooses also to have the Virtual Coffee Break as a pro, along with less noise and staying in one’s comfy home.

 We recommend doing such a list of pros and sharing it with the team.
-This will give you the opportunity to find out more about what drives them and also take give a smile and reason to be grateful.
+This will give you the opportunity to find out more about what drives them and also take give a smile and a reason to be grateful.

-Every work environment has it’s cons because there is no such thing as perfect.
+Every work environment has its cons because there is no such thing as perfect.
 We discovered that for our team the top 3 not so fun things about working from home are:

 Some other issues were the fact that work is going at a slower pace, it’s hard for a software engineer to work on a computer without a monitor or that you have kids at home that are screaming all the time :).

-It is important to find also the not so pleasant things with this activity.
+It is important to find also the not-so-pleasant things with this activity.
 Asking this question allows you to see what things you can improve or how you can help your team adjust to these times.
 In some cases, you find out that some investments are worthwhile, like our coffee machine :).

-The challenge here is to get your brain working and invest in finding ways to engage and meltdown the barriers of distance.
+The challenge here is to get your brain working and invest in finding ways to engage and melt down the barriers of distance.

 The work keeps on going

-So there you have it, the main ideas that we collected from our work from home experience so far.
+So there you have it, the main ideas that we collected from our work-from-home experience so far.
 As you can imagine this is an evolving learning process with ups and downs.
 The main ideas are to keep on going, work on refining the process and keep trying to find ways to better communicate.
 Most importantly, talk to your team.
 If there is anything that you take away from this article, it should be this - talk with your team.
 A happy and engaged team is more prone to innovation, that is a fact.

-We hope that you too stay safe during this trying period and that we will all emerge stronger, wiser from this experience and dare I say even more united.
+We hope that you too stay safe during this trying period and that we will all emerge stronger, wiser from this experience, and dare I say even more united.